ibm-cloud-docs/apps/creds_overview.md

 # Manually adding service credentials to your deployment environment
 {: #credentials_overview}

 You want your application logic to acquire sensitive service credentials, such as database API keys or passwords, from the environment in which your app runs.
-That way, you don't have to keep credentials in your source code repository.
+That way, you don't keep credentials in your source code repository.
 {: shortdesc}

 If you create an app by using a starter kit, the environment is prepared for you automatically.
 When you connect a service to your starter kit before you deploy your app, the service credentials are automatically added to your environment.